-Colin likes buying marijuana so much he writes articles like this one, about the drugs, porn, gambling and alcohol available around Utah, and even takes the tour to show the reader first-hand how to indulge.
+Colin likes buying marijuana so much that he writes articles like this one about the drugs, porn, gambling, and alcohol available around Utah, and even takes the tour to show the reader first-hand how to indulge.

 Donald Trump had a list of plans when he was campaigning.
 One proposal was that, as POTUS, he would not play golf.
 As a businessman, there was much to learn in his transition to a politician.
 One of the things he would learn is that some of his plans would have to change.

 When he played golf as POTUS, Trump haters were quick to accuse him of lying.
 There is no doubt that his doctors and advisors would have worked hard to persuade him to continue playing golf for his health and figure.
 Trump would not be easy to convince.
 They may have even gathered in a group to convince him.
 If so the conversation probably went like this:

 Scene: Donald Trump enters the oval office with the campaign manager, Corey.